fffunction/sassaparilla/README.md

 You can compile using a GUI like Codekit or go hardcore and just use command line.
 Either way it's pretty easy to get up and running.

-You'll find documentation on both the SASS and Compass websites on how to install and use these tools.
-If you plan on installing Compass (and you'll need to), then you shouldn't need to install SASS separately.
+You'll find documentation on both the Sass and Compass websites on how to install and use these tools.
+If you plan on installing Compass (and you'll need to), then you shouldn't need to install Sass separately.

 To install compass on a Mac open Terminal and type: